RYNO8/Informatics-Preamble/README.md

 # C++pack.py
-For such a large preamble, its helpful to `#include` it rather than copy pasting it at the top of your code. `C++pack.py` helps to bubdle all code into a single file, which is helpful when you want to submit (or reduce the submission file size).
+For such a large preamble, its helpful to `#include` it rather than copy pasting it at the top of your code. `c++pack.py` helps to bundle all code into a single file, which is helpful when you want to submit (or reduce the submission file size).
 Some slightly hacky lexical analysis stuff.